Skip to main content

 Can I Sue My Doctor?

-Yes, there are circumstances in which you may have a legal claim against your health care provider, including your doctor, for medical malpractice.
+There are circumstances in which you may have a legal claim against your healthcare provider, including your doctor, for medical malpractice.

 However, medical malpractice suits are expensive, hard to win, and present many challenges.
-So if you believe you have a malpractice claim, you should speak with an experienced medical malpractice lawyer in your area.
+So, if you believe you have a medical malpractice law claim, you should speak with an experienced medical malpractice lawyer in your area.

 Medical Errors Account For Many Lawsuits

-Unfortunately, medical errors happen, and the consequences can be devastating.
-Johns Hopkins University has reported that as of 2016, medical errors were the third leading cause of death in the United States (after cancer and heart disease).
+Medical errors happen, and the consequences can be devastating.
+Johns Hopkins University has reported that as of 2016, medical errors were the third leading cause of death in the United States, after cancer and heart disease.

 Medical malpractice cases account for between 15,000 and 19,000 lawsuits filed each year.
 As many as one in every three clinicians is sued at least once in their lifetime, with some surgical specialties having an even greater chance of being sued.

-Between 1986 and 2010, health care providers and their insurance companies paid out more than $38 billion for personal injury and wrongful death medical malpractice claims.
+Healthcare providers and their insurance companies have paid out billions for personal injury and wrongful death medical malpractice claims., but only a fraction of what they've collected in premiums.

 Elements of a Medical Malpractice Claim

-Medical malpractice claims are governed by state law.
-Malpractice is essentially the failure of a health care provider to exercise due care in connection with the care and treatment of a patient.
+In tort, medical malpractice claims are governed by state law.
+Malpractice is essentially the failure of a healthcare provider to exercise due care in connection with care during the medical treatment of a patient.

 To establish malpractice, a person must show: